 Megafires are becoming more common in the state of New Mexico.
 The largest fire in the state’s history started in 2022 during a drought.[1]
 As New Mexico contends with more wildfires, homeowners who live in high-risk areas could see an increase in their insurance rates.
 Homeowners in the highest-risk areas might have to turn to state-mandated insurance companies, like New Mexico’s Fair Access To Insurance Requirements (FAIR) plan.

-• The average annual cost of home insurance for $300,000 in dwelling coverage in New Mexico is $985 higher than the national average of $2,377.
+The average annual cost of home insurance in New Mexico is $2,592 for $300,000 in dwelling coverage —almost comparable to the national average of $2,532.

 Best home insurance companies in New Mexico